A member of the Oregon Golf Association

 For these scheduled events, please do not post your scores via the GHIN app (or some other option).
 Also with all of our flighted

-competitions, the tournament entry fees include Payballs and the Deuce Pot payouts.
-This serves to help getting the tournaments started on time
+competitions, the tournament entry fees include Payballs and Deuce Pot payouts.
+This serves to help getting the tournaments started

-and in speeding up end of tournament processes/tabulations.
+and completed on time, and assists with expediting end of tournament processes/tabulations.

-tournament directors will confirmed all details in the regular event announcement email.
+tournament chairs (listed for each event below) will confirmed all details in the regular event announcement email.

 If you have any questions, please reach out to an officer.